mout/mout/doc/object.md

 ## deepEquals(a, b):Boolean

-Recursively checks if two objects have the same keys and values.
+Recursively tests whether two objects contain the same keys and values.

-It will check for keys and values to be the same for the two objects, also recursing inside of the objects that are contained by each object.
-All objects must include all the property names of and have the same values as the corresponding object it is being checked against.
-It will only check each object's own properties.
+Tests whether the objects contain the same keys and equal values.
+If the values are both an object, it will recurse into the objects, checking if their keys/values are equal.

-If the either of the values are not objects, it will be checked using the `===` operator.
+It will only check the keys and values contained by the objects; it will not check the objects' prototypes.
+If the either of the values are not objects, they will be checked using the `===` operator.

 Example: